tessalt/coffeescriptbook/book.md

 # => "BANANAS"
 ```

-In english, we read that as "for every fruit in our list of fruits, capitalize it"
+In english, we read that as "for every fruit in our list of fruits, capitalize that fruit"

 If we break it down, the `for` loop does two things: it executes our code once for each item in the array, *and* it lets you refer to the currently "active" element by whatever name you like.